-Otherwise, if this is not so, pools may, apart from being "unfair", become unattractive to new members.
-Even structures that merely distribute mortality releases, may need to be differentiated on grounds of age, gender, duration, cohort or health and make allowance for new entrants to the pool.
-There should be provision in the contract to adapt these or again pools may be unattractive to new members.
+Expected Survival credits may need to be differentiated on grounds of age, gender, duration, cohort or health and make allowance for temporary initial selection.
+There needs to be provision in the contract to adapt these or again pools may subsidise or be unattractive to new annuitants.